jdegand/link-sharing-app-backend/README.md

 - Authentication takes a lot of work.
 You wouldn't save passwords in your entity, and you would probably need a separate spring boot server that just handles login.
 Then you have to handle cross origin issues.
 - I added basic image upload functionality.
 At first, I saved the photos in the file system rather than storing them in the database.
 - In the frontend, I used `PrimeNg` and its file input component.
 The file input component is shown in the documentation as standalone and not as part of a form group.
 You could use `ControlValueAccessor` to get the file input inside a form group.
 I refactored the frontend to send `formData` so I didn't have the issue of including the file input inside the reactive form group.
 - I was able to make the file input component part of the profile form by storing the image data as a `lob` in the database.
 You have to convert the base64 string in the frontend to display the image.
+- The `JJWT` library has deprecated a few methods frequently used in `11.5` implementations.
+So I looked into using OAuth 2 Resource server and its included JWT nimbus package.
+There are some useful resources included from that research.

 ## Continued Development